cdelker/schemdraw/docs/usage/customizing.rst

 ------------------------

 All elements are subclasses of :py:class:`schemdraw.elements.Element` or :py:class:`schemdraw.elements.Element2Term`.
-Subclasses should only define the `setup` method in order to add lines, shapes, and text to the new element, all of which are defined by `Segment` classes.
+Subclasses only need to define the `__init__` method in order to add lines, shapes, and text to the new element, all of which are defined using `Segment` classes.
 New Segments should be appended to the `Element.segments` attribute list.

 Coordinates are all defined in element cooridnates, where the element begins at [0, 0] and is drawn from left to right.
 The drawing engine will then rotate